Turtle Thumbprints Cookies

-- I like to wrap my log of cookie dough in plastic wrap, then place it in an empty paper towel tube to help maintain its shape.
-Store in the refrigerator if you plan to bake these up withing a couple days, or double wrap and store in the freezer to use later.
+- PRO-Tip: Wrap the log of cookie dough in plastic wrap, then place it in an empty paper towel tube to help maintain its shape.
+Store in the refrigerator if you plan to bake these up within a couple of days, or double wrap and store in the freezer to use later.

 - To defrost frozen cookie dough, just place the log of dough into the refrigerator and let defrost overnight.

 - Paint your log of dough with whipped egg whites to help the nuts adhere to the exterior of the dough.

-- To slice these slice and bake cookies, use a sawing motion instead of pressing down through the dough.
+- To slice these “slice and bake” cookies, use a sawing motion instead of pressing down through the dough.
 Pressing down can cause your dough to compress and you’ll have oval cookies instead of round cookies.
+Try a serrated knife for the best results.

 - To create an indentation in each cookie, carefully press your index finger or thumb into the center of each cookie as they come out of the oven.

 - Let cool, then fill and garnish your turtle cookies as desired!

 - How to finish off this thumbprint cookie recipe is up to you.
-I drizzled half with melted chocolate chips using my new OXO Silicone Decorating Bottle Kit.
-It worked like a charm!
+I drizzled half with melted chocolate chips.

 - The rest I topped with a toasted pecan half, which could also be drizzled with chocolate for the FULL turtle experience.